-The importance of laws, whether they be those that govern the class/school (Golden Rules), or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour and also through school assemblies.
+The importance of laws, whether they be those that govern the class/school (Golden Rules), or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour and also through school liturgies.

 Pupils are taught value and reason behind laws, that they govern and protect us, the responsibilities that this involves, and the consequences when laws are broken.
 This is especially important for our most vulnerable children.